-Did you know that Slack is an acronym for ‘Searchable Log of All Conversation and Knowledge’?
+To start with, did you know that Slack is an acronym for ‘Searchable Log of All Conversation and Knowledge’?
 Well, the full-form may not be well-known but the application itself has been gaining immense popularity as a go-to workspace messaging app.

 However, just like the full form of the application, not many people are aware of the multitude of features that the software has to offer.
 Slack offers over 2000 integrations with different kinds of apps in its App Directory.
 These apps enable you to connect with tools and services without having to move out of your Slack workspace.

-While the Slack App Directory has tools for everything–productivity, project management, collaboration, we’d like to talk about certain apps that you can use to drive employee engagement within your team using Slack.
+While the Slack App Directory has tools for everything–productivity, project management, and collaboration, we’d like to talk about certain apps that you can use to drive employee engagement within your team using Slack.

-Before we discuss these apps, let’s quickly go over how these apps integrations work.
+Before we discuss these apps, let’s quickly go over how these apps' integrations work.

-How do Slacks Apps work?
+How do Slacks apps work?

 As discussed earlier, Slack Apps are available in the directory, from where you can simply install them on your workspace by following three simple steps:

-Step 1: Go to the Slacks App Directory.
+1: Go to the Slacks App Directory.

-Step 2: Find the app you want to install.
+2: Find the app you want to install.

-Step 3: Click on “Add to Slack”.
+3: Click on “Add to Slack”.

 Remember, if you’re using Slack’s free version, you can add up to 10 apps to your workspace.
-However, if your team is working with the paid version, you can install as many apps you’d like!
+However, if your team is working with the paid version, you can install as many apps as you’d like!

 Here’s a list of apps that we’d recommend you add to your Slack if your aim is to drive engagement and boost team morale.

 As the leader, there’s often too much on your plate and it’s likely that you miss out on little victories and accomplishments that your team members achieve.

 Employees can gift tacos to one another for their work and inputs, which you can later aggregate and use to reward the person with the highest number of tacos.
 This helps you set up an easy reward and recognition system in your team with little effort.

 Regular temp-checks on how your employees are feeling can help you gauge individual motivation levels and the general sentiment in the team.
 Moodbit helps you do that through its emotional analysis that’s powered by AI.

 Using these, Moodbit also sends recommendations to your employees on its own regarding positive habits around wellbeing, productivity, and engagement like meditation practices, breathing techniques, healthy eating habits, and more inspirational content.

 As the adage goes, “a picture is worth a thousand words”, GIFs can sometimes convey your thoughts and emotions better than plain-text communication.
 Your Slack workspace and channels can get monotonous with thousands of messages sent throughout the day.

 A little spark helps rejuvenate the mood in your Slack workspace.
 All you need to do is add the app and then type /giphy command along with the text related to which you want the GIF.

-4. Birthday Bot
+8. Birthday Bot

 Birthdays are the best days to make anyone feel special, especially if they’re not expecting it from you.
-Swamped in work and busy meeting deadlines, we often miss out on special days where we would have had the chance to make our employees happy.
+Swamped with work and busy meeting deadlines, we often miss out on special days where we would have had the chance to make our employees happy.

 Thankfully, the BirthdayBot does not let that happen to you by informing them about birthdays on Slack.
-It automatically records birthdays of everyone on your team and informs people about it in advance, multiple times – a week before, a day before, and on the D-day.
+It automatically records the birthdays of everyone on your team and informs people about it in advance, multiple times – a week before, a day before, and on the D-day.
 This way you can plan something special for your team members and make them feel valued.

 When a new member joins your team, how they feel during the initial days greatly impacts their engagement with the company.
 In fact, a good onboarding process improves new hire retention by 82 percent.